raspberrypilearning/see-like-a-bat/worksheet2.md

 1. Now you should be able to hold up your hand and detect objects that come close to you, or that you come close to.

-## Taking it further
+## What next?

-1. Why not make a second one, so that you can have a pair of gloves and have binocular bat vision?
+1. Why not make a second UDS device, so that you can have a pair of gloves and have binocular bat vision?

 2. Try playing around with the mathematics of turning distance into a vibration intensity.
 Can you make the device more sensitive at closer distances?